Estimated reading time: 24 minutes

-Contact everyone you owe money to that you can’t pay back and either talk to them or send them a financial hardship letter.
+Contact everyone you owe money to that you can’t repay and either talk to them or send them a financial hardship letter.

-Make a deal with them to see if you can manage your finances with lowered interest rates or perhaps a lowered minimum payment until your situation changes.
+Make a deal with them to see if you can manage your finances with lowered interest rates or a minimum payment until your situation changes.

-Number one priority is to always let them know of your financial hardship.
+The priority is always to let them know of your financial hardship.

 Debt Reduction Spreadsheet

-I know it sounds like a daunting task and it may be just that for someone who is not a numbers nerd like I am but it’s a must if you want to get your finances back on track.
+I know it sounds like a daunting task, and it may be just that for someone who is not a numbers nerd like me, but it’s a must if you want to get your finances back on track.

-There is one good thing about tracking your expenses in order to reduce them and that is you’re doing something about your debt using a visual.
+One good thing about tracking your expenses to reduce them is that you’re doing something about your debt using a visual.

-Seeing your debt numbers vanish is probably one of the most happiest times for anyone who carries debt.
-I remember when we had our mortgage loan and how scary the numbers were with added interest over the years.
+Seeing your debt numbers vanish is probably one of the happiest times for anyone who carries debt; when we had our mortgage loan and how scary the numbers were with added interest over the years.

-Once we set up and printed our pay-down chart it was nice to start crossing off payments in order to evaluate where we stood and how much further ahead we would be if we could crush even more debt.
+Once we set up and printed our pay-down chart, it was nice to start crossing off payments to evaluate where we stood and how much further ahead we would be if we could crush even more debt.

-In other-words doing and seeing are very important when it comes to your money.
-It’s all part of being a responsible adult and taking charge of how much you earn, where your money is going and keeping debt to a minimum if any at all.
+It’s all part of being a responsible adult and taking charge of how much you earn, where your money is going, and keeping debt to a minimum, if any.

 Sample Financial Hardship Letter

-Besides making a phone call you can also write a letter which is why I crafted a sample financial hardship letter for anyone who struggles with writing
+Besides making a phone call, you can also write a letter, so I crafted a sample financial hardship letter for anyone who struggles with writing.

-Below is a financial hardship letter that I wrote and that you can use by downloading and saving the word document to your computer to edit.
+Below is a financial hardship letter I wrote that you could use by downloading and saving the Word document to your computer to edit.

-I’ve kept it fairly simple so all you need to do is insert your financial hardship and personal information before sending it to the person in charge of your account.
+I’ve kept it relatively simple, so all you need to do is insert your financial hardship and personal information before sending it to the person in charge of your account.

 City, Postal Code